Quantitative Verification of Security Properties

 Teodora Baluta, Zheng Leong Chua, Kuldeep S. Meel, Prateek Saxena

 International Conference on Software Engineering (ICSE 2021).
-Madrid, Spain,
+Madrid, Spain, May 2021.

 Quantitative verification of neural networks and its security applications